DataDog/integrations-core/cassandra/README.md

 **Available for Agent >6.0**

-* Collecting logs is disabled by default in the Datadog Agent, you need to enable it in `datadog.yaml`:
+* Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:

   ```
   logs_enabled: true
   ```

-* Add this configuration setup to your `cassandra.yaml` file to start collecting your Cassandra Logs:
+* Add this configuration setup to your `cassandra.yaml` file to start collecting your Cassandra logs:

   ```
     logs: